Inferno (operating system): Ports

 Inferno runs on native hardware directly and also as an application providing a virtual operating system which runs on other platforms.
 Programs can be developed and run on all Inferno platforms without modifying or recompiling.

-Native ports include these architectures: x86, MIPS, ARM, PowerPC, SPARC.
+Native ports historically included these architectures: X86, MIPS, ARM, PowerPC, SPARC.

-Hosted or virtual OS ports include: Microsoft Windows, Linux, FreeBSD, Plan 9, Mac OS X, Solaris, IRIX, UnixWare.
+Historic hosted or virtual OS ports included: Microsoft Windows before XP, Linux, FreeBSD, Plan 9, Mac OS X, Solaris, IRIX, UnixWare.

-Inferno can also be hosted by a plugin to Internet Explorer.
-Vita Nuova said that plugins for other browsers were under development, but they were never released.
+Inferno could also be hosted by a plug-in to Internet Explorer.
+Vita Nuova director Michael Jeffrey stated that a Netscape plug-in was planned for 2002 but it was never released.
+The plug-in code was deleted from the current Inferno-OS branch in 2021.

-Inferno has also been ported to Openmoko, Nintendo DS, SheevaPlug, and Android.
+The updated April 2026 Inferno 4th edition Inferno-OS development branch only has current ports for x86 and ARM.

+Hosted ports supported by the April 2026 Inferno 4th edition Inferno-OS development branch are Linux, macOS, NetBSD, Windows 11, and Plan 9.